kathleenfrench/pls/docs/pages/pls_cleanup_git.md

 ---
 **Aliases**: g

-**Purpose:**

-remove git branches that have already been merged into master - defaults to just within the current working directory
+**TL;DR:** remove git branches that have already been merged into master - defaults to just within the current working directory

 ## Usage: